Kelvin scale definition

-To express the temperature difference or the interval, the use of kelvins instead of degrees centigrade helps to avoid situations in which these quantities are confused with the centigrade temperature.
-The Kelvin is the unit of temperature suitable for use in derived units, such as W / (m · K) or to have a prefix, such as milli in mK.
+To express the temperature difference or the interval, the use of kelvin degrees (or kelvins) instead of degrees Celsius helps avoid situations in which these quantities are confused with the centigrade temperature.
+Kelvin is the unit of temperature suitable for use in derived units, such as W / (m · K) or to have a prefix, such as milli in mK.

-Unlike degrees Fahrenheit and Celsius degrees, kelvin is not a "degree", nor should it be written with the degree symbol.
-The correct name of the unit is Kelvin (started with lowercase).
-Sometimes you can see written as Kelvin degree, or with the symbol ° K by analogy with the degree Celsius, but it is not correct.
+Unlike degrees Fahrenheit and degrees Celsius, Kelvin is not a "degree," nor should it be written with the symbol of degrees.
+The correct unit name is Kelvin (started with lowercase).
+Sometimes it can be seen written as Kelvin degree, or with the ° K symbol by analogy with the Celsius degree, but it is not correct.
 Their units are kelvins and they express with a single K.

-The Kelvin was defined in 1954 as Kelvin grade in the 10th General Conference of Weights and Measures.
+Kelvin was defined in 1954 as a Kelvin degree at the 10th General Conference of Weights and Measures.
 By decision taken in 1967 at the 13th CGPM the name becomes the current Kelvin.

 The Kelvin degree is used in many aspects of physics.
-However, we present two applications in which the kelvin has a special importance.
+However, we present two applications in which Kelvin has a special importance.

-Kelvin is often used to measure the color temperature of light sources.
+Kelvin grade is often used to measure the color temperature of light sources.
 The color temperature is based on the principle that a black body radiator emits light whose color depends on the temperature of the radiator.
-Black bodies with temperatures below about 4000 K seem reddish, while those above about 7500 K appear bluish.
+Black bodies with temperatures below approximately 4000 K appear reddish, while those above approximately 7500 K appear bluish.

-Color temperature is important in the image projection and photography fields, where a color temperature of approximately 5600 K is required to match the "daylight" film emulsions.
-In astronomy, the stellar classification of stars and their place in the Hertzsprung-Russell diagram are based, in part, on their surface temperature, known as effective temperature.
+The color temperature is important in the fields of imaging and photography, where a color temperature of approximately 5600 K is required to match the "daylight" film emulsions.
+In astronomy, the star classification of stars and their place in the Hertzsprung-Russell diagram are based, in part, on their surface temperature, known as the effective temperature.
 The photosphere of the Sun, for example, has an effective temperature of 5778 K.